open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-intern-orientation.md

 * [x] no merge conflicts
 * [x] commits are associated with GitHub account

-Every time you comment on an issue or review a pull request, message those involved on the [Gitter chat](https://gitter.im/open-learning-exchange/chat) with a link to the issue / pull request.
+Every time you comment on an issue or review a pull request, message those involved on the [Discord Server](https://discord.gg/mtgGD4EnYW) with a link to the issue / pull request.
 Also, if you find any issue that must be addressed with a pull request, do not forget to use the `Request changes` option when creating your review.

 ### Merging a Pull Request